yu0bab/vxsacademy-course-s-/29 - object-oriented-design.md

     this.x = x;
     this.y = y;
     this.color = color;
-    this.name = name + " Smith"; //all I did was add " Smith" to this one line, and now all 4 cats have " Smith" at the end of their names.
+    this.name = name + " Smith"; //all I did was add " Smith" to this one line, and now all 4 cats have it.
 };
 ```
 See how nice Object Oriented Design is?
 All the cats share similar properties, and yet, they are all individual cats, and Object Oriented Design respects that about them.